Sorority Recruitment Guidebook

 Programming Chair: Davis Straske '19

-Amy Perkins, Director of Residence and Greek Life, firstname.lastname@example.org
+Amy Perkins, Director of Residence Life, firstname.lastname@example.org

 Joining a Sorority ...is the beginning of a new experience with new friends, offering you the opportunity to find a new home away from home.
 Becoming a member of a sorority is much more than wearing Greek letters, going to parties, and attending meetings.
 Unconditional support, the feeling of belonging, making lifelong friendships, and earning respect for your individuality - these are all a part of the Greek experience.
 Each sorority is unique with its own history, culture, community events, and activities that women will experience during the new member education period following recruitment.